Skip to content

 • Fast refrigerant recovery (up to 1.33 kg/min)

-• Spark-proof, water-resistant design
+• A spark-proof, water-resistant design

-• Extra-large condenser for Aussie heat
+• An extra-large condenser designed for Aussie heat

 The Case for Renting Fieldpiece Recovery Equipment